How to Prevent Water Loss in a Home

 - WATER HEATER – Most water heaters last 8 to 12 years.
 Wet spots on the floor or a rusted water heater tank may signal a leak.
 Water heaters should be installed on the lowest level of the home, next to a floor drain or inside a drain pan piped to the floor drain.

 - SUMP PUMP – Battery-operated back-up sump pumps can help protect against power failure of the primary pump.
 Test the sump pump before the start of each wet season.
 Sump pumps are not intended to last more than 10 years and must have some components replaced or serviced within those 10 years.
+For sump pump repair service in Indianapolis give us a call.

 Stopping Leaks at the Source